Manila in the Claws of Light: Accolades

-Awards and recognition

-The film won Best Picture, Best Director, Best Screenplay, Best Cinematography, Best Actor, and Best Supporting Actor at the 1976 FAMAS Awards.
+Recognition

 Maynila is one of the few Filipino films that has been consistently placed among the world's top 100 films of all time.
-It is the only film from the Philippines that entered in the list of the book, 1001 Movies You Must See Before You Die.
+It is the only film from the Philippines that is included in the list of the book, 1001 Movies You Must See Before You Die.

 It was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.

-Stage version
+Stage adaptation

-A stage adaption of the film was released in 2017, directed by Joel Lamangan.
+A stage adaptation of the film was released in 2017, directed by Joel Lamangan.
 It was presented by Grand Leisure Corporation and features music by Von de Guzman, choreography by Douglas Nierras, and production design by Jun Flavier Pablo.
 The musical starred Arman Ferrer as Julio Madiaga; Shiela Valderrama-Martinez as Ligaya Paraiso (with Lara Maigue as alternate); Floyd Tena as Pol; Noel Rayos as Atong; Aicelle Santons as Perla (with Rita Daniela as alternate); Dulce as Mrs. Cruz (with Ima Castro as alternate).

 Restoration

 Manila in the Claws of Light was restored in 4K resolution in 2013.
 The restoration was performed by World Cinema Foundation and the Film Development Council of the Philippines at Cineteca di Bologna/ L'Immagine Ritrovata laboratory, in association with LVN, Cinema Artists Philippines and Mike de Leon.
 The restored film premiered at the 2013 Cannes Film Festival as part of the Cinema Classics section and was released in the Philippines on August 7, 2013.
 The restored film was released on DVD and Blu-Ray as part of The Criterion Collection on June 12, 2018.
-Manila is the first and currently the only Southeast Asian film to receive a sole Criterion release.